DAWN: Dynamic Adversarial Watermarking of Neural Networks: Experimental setup

 \subsection{Evaluation Metrics}

 We use two metrics to evaluate the success of \adv's goal and \victim's goal respectively. \adv's goal is to train a surrogate model $F_\mathcal{A}$ that has maximum accuracy on $F_\mathcal{V}$'s primary classification task.
-We evaluate this by computing the \textit{test accuracy} of the surrogate model $Acc_{test}(F_\mathcal{A})$ on the test set $Test$ of each dataset we use for evaluation (cf. Tab.~\ref{tab:datasets}).
+We evaluate this by computing the \textit{test accuracy} of the surrogate model $Acc_{test}(F_\mathcal{A})$ on the test set $Test$ of each dataset.

 \victim's goal is to maximize the embedding of the watermark in any surrogate model built from responses from $F_\mathcal{V}$ such that its surrogacy can be reliably demonstrated.
 We evaluate this by computing the \textit{watermark accuracy} of the surrogate model $Acc_{wm}(F_\mathcal{A})$ on the trigger set $T_\mathcal{A}$ of watermarked inputs.